miclgael/air-quality-fs/README.md

 > 💡 This simple python program was written for a first year comp-sci assignment and serves no real-world purpose.
 This is part 2 of a series, [part 1](https://github.com/miclgael/air-quality) and [part 3](https://github.com/miclgael/air-quality-gui) are available if interested.

-This program is for use by Codetown council workers to summarise collected air quality information by calculating averages from each location.
+This program is for use by Codetown™️ council workers to summarise collected air quality information by calculating averages from each location.

 ## Table of Contents